-(a) If the appellant is an intermediate party he shall state in such notice of appeal whether he is appealing as a buyer or a seller.
+(a) If the appellant is an intermediate party they shall state in such notice of appeal whether they are appealing as a buyer or a seller.

-(b) If the appellant is the first seller or the last buyer he shall, when giving notice of appeal, also despatch written notice thereof to the party in immediate contractual relationship with him.
+(b) If the appellant is the first seller or the last buyer they shall, when giving notice of appeal, also despatch written notice thereof to the party in immediate contractual relationship with them.

-(c) If the appellant is an intermediate party and is appealing as a buyer or a seller he shall, when giving notice of appeal, also despatch written notice thereof to his own immediate seller or buyer, as the case may be.
+(c) If the appellant is an intermediate party and is appealing as a buyer or a seller they shall, when giving notice of appeal, also despatch written notice thereof to their own immediate seller or buyer, as the case may be.